Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Introduction

 \textit{Notation}: If $A$ is a matrix then denote $A_i$ to be row $i$ of $A$ and $A_{i,j}$ be the element of $A$ at row $i$ and column $j$.
 Let $\ones$ be a column vector of all ones with dimensions taken from context, and thus $\ones \ones^T$ is a matrix of all 1's.
 Denote $\sat{\cdot}$ to be the saturation function $\sat{u} = \max \left( \min \left( u, 1 \right), -1 \right)$ and denote the dead-zone function $\dz{u} = u - \sat{u}$.
 With a slight abuse of notation, the dead-zone and saturation functions applied to vectors operate element-wise.
 Let the superscript $x^0$ denote the state $x$ in an equilibrium point, and the superscript $x^*$ to be the value of $x$ which solves an optimization problem.
 Let the infinite norm $\infnorm{\cdot}$ of a vector $v$ be defined as the maximum magnitude element $\max_i |v_i|$.
-Finally let $\mathcal{N}(m, \sigma)$ denote a normal distribution with mean $m$ and standard deviation $\sigma$.